-This is by far the most common question when buying a chain lube,
+This is by far the most common question when buying a chain lube for your bike.

 Dry or wet?
 Perhaps ceramic?

-There's no clear cut answer to this.
-Since chain lubes are designed for a specific usage, it all depends on the type of riding and your local area.
-Sometimes you need a dry lube, other times wet lube or even ceramic lube.
+Since chain lubes are designed for a specific usage, it all depends on your type of riding and your local area.
+Sometimes you need a dry lube, other times wet lube or maybe even ceramic lube.

-The words PTFE, Teflon, Paraffin, boron nitride, wax, ceramic are enough to confuse most of us who are not a science geek.
-Today, there are hundreds of chain lubes to choose from.
+The words PTFE, Teflon, Paraffin wax, boron nitride, wax and ceramic are enough to confuse most of us who's not a science geek.
+Today, there are hundreds of chain lube choices available.
 Sometimes, the more choices we have, the more confused we get.

-So, here are my top 10 picks for the best bike chain lubes available today.
+Here's my top 10 picks for road bike chain lubes.

 Best Dry Chain Lubes

 1. Finish Line Dry Teflon Lube

 Finish Line is the absolute standard in the bike chain lube industry.
 Their chain lubes truly excel in off-road or extreme conditions where you'd expect to be hit with tons of dust and dirt.

 You’ll notice that this lube goes on like water, causing you to doubt how effective it really is at keeping your chain clean.
 But just give it a moment, preferably left overnight to work its magic.